 Meeting late Civil Rights leader John Lewis in 2018 inspired Chris to become part of something bigger than himself.
 He actively supports justice for racial equality and marched in protest after George Floyd’s murder.
 A direct descendant of Susan B. Anthony, Chris knows that fighting for equality is in his blood and welcomes opportunities to promote racial/social justice through his work, activism and volunteerism.

-When he’s not writing or making movies, Chris works as a wealth advisor for a financial firm.
+Chris works as a wealth advisor for a financial firm.
 In his free time, he enjoys photography, charcoal portrait drawing and laughing at things only he finds funny.